polkadot-developers/substrate-developer-hub.github.io/docs/contracts/env-types.md

 env::test::set_caller::<DefaultSrmlTypes>(bob);
 env::test::emitted_events::<DefaultSrmlTypes>();
 ```

-This api is subject to change, we're planning to review this to make it more ergonomic.
+> **Note:** This api is subject to change, we're planning to review this to make it more ergonomic.
 See https://github.com/paritytech/ink/issues/125.